Hungary appears to back-pedal on Chinese university plans after protests | Politics

 - Hungary

-Orban, a self-styled illiberal, has built cordial ties with China, including massive joint business projects, and has several times this year blocked EU statements denouncing China's record on human rights, angering his allies.
 According to media reports, the government was willing to pay for the construction of Shanghai-based Fudan University's first campus in Europe with a Chinese loan.
 The campus would displace a planned local student housing area.
+Public support for the campus is low, according to an opinion survey conducted last month, and Orban's ruling Fidesz party has weak support in Budapest, so a referendum could turn out against the project.

+Orban and Fidesz face their first competitive elections next year after three successive landslides since 2010.
+Opposition parties have united against Fidesz for the first time and caught up with them in polls.
+Political observers say Orban could decide to bide his time on Fudan and return to the idea after the election.

+"It is hallmark Fidesz to take two steps back to wait until the issue loses political steam, then attempt it again when it is more convenient politically," Political Capital analyst Peter Kreko said.
+Orban has abandoned unpopular projects before, such as a tax on internet traffic, a separate administrative court system and plans to privatize marinas at Lake Balaton.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)